 This player will allow you to play these files both on and offline because, although less often than before, you probably still receive quite a few emails with attachments in SWF format.
 And, as you can imagine, if you can open that same file on different devices and operating systems, that's because Flash Player works like a virtual machine.

 Which version is the best to download?

 Obviously the latest and most updated version.
-If not, you run the risk of seeing all those typical empty boxes when you browse the web and that prevent you from seeing all those typical blank boxes when browsing the web that prevent you from watching videos or animations.
+If not, you run the risk of seeing all those typical empty boxes when you browse the web and that prevents you from seeing all those typical blank boxes when browsing the web that prevents you from watching videos or animations.

 However, you should know that there are no longer any updates after version 11 and there's no support for Android versions after Ice Cream Sandwich 4.0.
-Therefore, if you use a modern phone with Lollipop, KitKat or subsequent systems, you might have problems.
+Therefore, if you use a modern phone with Lollipop, KitKat or subsequent systems, you might have a few problems in hand.